Compound interest, AER and APR explained

 This is a really important issue – a core building block of everything to do with interest rates.
 So hopefully we can explain it clearly.

 Suppose you had £1,000 in a savings account which paid 10% annual interest after tax (if only!).
 After year one you'd have £1,000 plus £100 interest (10% of £1,000), a total of £1,100.
 After year two, you'd earn another £100 interest (the interest on the original £1,000), plus a further £10 of interest earned on the £100 interest from the first year.
 So now you'd have a total of £210.

 By year three, you'd be earning interest on the interest from year two, and interest on the interest on the interest from year one (gulp).
 Basically, that's what compounding is all about.

-Hopefully the graph above will make this all clear.
+Hopefully the graph below will make this all clear.

 All this means that the money grows more quickly because you don't just earn interest on the money you originally save, you also earn interest on the interest.
 This makes a big difference.